 The G2 Intelligent Polymeric sand features a no-dust, haze-free formula that’s strong, durable, and easy to install.
 The formula is also rain safe in as little as 15 minutes, allowing you to apply it to a patio, walkway, or driveway on less-than-ideal days.

 If you’re making a repair or working on a small patio or walkway, Dominator’s 13-pound jug of polymeric sand might be just the ticket.
 This bucket has enough coverage for up to 32 feet of small joints, and the screw-on lid lets you store unused portions for later use with no worries it will dry out.

-This product contains Dominator’s Solid-Flex formula, which allows the poly sand to stay pliable while not breaking down.
-Should cracks occur, Dominator self-heals, stopping ants and weeds from pushing through the cracks.
-It comes in titanium, charcoal, natural, taupe, and carmel.
+This product contains DOMINATOR’s Solid-Flex formula, which allows the poly sand to stay pliable while not breaking down.
+Should cracks occur, DOMINATOR self-heals, stopping ants and weeds from pushing through the cracks.
+It comes in carmel, charcoal, natural, taupe, and titanium.